calacademy-research/assembly_etc/categories/telomeres/README.md

 ptg000007l BOTTOM       18644349 14997bp 18629353..18644349     GGGTTAGGGTTAGGGTTAGGGTTAGGGTTAGGGTTAGGGTTAGGGTTAGGGTTAGGGTTAGGGTTAGGGTTAGGGTTAGGGTTAGGGTTA
 ```

 This is large but an example of an annealed telomere set.
+Notice the Ns and also that the telomere motif starts with one form and then after the run of Ns is its reverse complement.
+This is by far the most common pattern for this mis-scaffolding.

 ```
 JARDYG010000008.1 MIDDLE        56738557 10434bp 24193561..24203994     agggttagggttagggttagggttagggttagggttagggttagggttagggttagggttagggttagggttagggttagggttagggtt      42.640%